cloudflare/cloudflare-docs/content/support/Third-Party Software/Content Management System (CMS)/Improving web security for content management systems like WordPress.md

 ## Stage Three: Restrict Access

-Now that you’ve elevated your security to protect the publicly accessible parts of your site against attacks and restored necessary administrative capabilities, you can further restrict who can access your admin panel in case of weak or exposed login credentials.
+Now that you've elevated your security to protect the publicly accessible parts of your site against attacks and restored necessary administrative capabilities, you can further restrict who can access your admin panel in case of weak or exposed login credentials.

 ### Zero Trust